Arab League vows military support for Libya, no word on air strikes

-CAIRO, Aug 18 (Reuters) - The Arab League pledged military support on Tuesday to help Libya’s internationally recognised government fight Islamic State, but did not publicly agree to a request for air strikes.
+CAIRO (Reuters) - The Arab League pledged military support on Tuesday to help Libya’s internationally recognized government fight Islamic State, but did not publicly agree to a request for air strikes.

 A communique issued after an Arab League meeting in Cairo said there was an urgent need for an “Arab strategy” to fight Islamic State in Libya, but did not mention specifics.